Alek Thomas Player Props: Diamondbacks vs. Rays

 - The pitching staff for the Rays has a collective 8.9 K/9, which ranks 11th in the league.

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.65).
+- The Rays' 3.63 team ERA ranks third among all MLB pitching staffs.

-- Rays pitchers combine to rank 11th in baseball in home runs surrendered (85 total, one per game).
+- Rays pitchers combine to give up the 10th-fewest home runs in baseball (85 total, one per game).

-- The Rays are sending Eflin (9-3) to make his 15th start of the season as he looks for his 10th victory.
-He is 9-3 with a 3.35 ERA and 84 strikeouts in 83 1/3 innings pitched.
+- Chirinos makes the start for the Rays, his fifth of the season.
+He is 3-3 with a 3.91 ERA and 23 strikeouts in 48 1/3 innings pitched.

-- In his last time out on Friday against the Kansas City Royals, the right-hander went six innings, allowing three earned runs while surrendering seven hits.
+- The right-hander last pitched on Saturday against the Kansas City Royals, when he tossed 5 1/3 innings, allowing eight earned runs while giving up nine hits.

+- The 29-year-old has an ERA of 3.91, with 4.3 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.